Still spotting ten weeks postpartum

 I need a hug from my husband, it’s been a long time….

 Postpartum bleeding tends to come and go in waves, so spotting such as you describe is fairly common.
-Spotting does not preclude getting through the clean days.
+It is often possible to count the clean days and immerse in the mikveh even while you are spotting.
+We hope the following steps will help you get to mikveh soon:

+- Please have any bedikah cloths that are at all questionable evaluated rather than assuming that your clean days have been invalidated.
 A bedikah need not be completely clear.
-Please have your bedikah cloths evaluated rather than assuming that your clean days have been invalidated.
-(If you'd like our help finding an appropriate halachic address for seeing your bedikah cloths, please write back with your location).
+(If you’d like our help finding an appropriate halachic address for evaluating bedikah cloths, please write back with your location).

-In this case, you may also reduce the number of bedikot performed this cycle to the hefsek taharah and one each on days one, seven, and an intermediate day.
+- In your circumstances, you may reduce the number of bedikot performed this cycle to the hefsek taharah and one each on days one, seven, and an intermediate day.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.